skeeto/skeeto.github.com/_posts/2021-03-11-A-Guide-to-Windows-application-development-using-w64devkit.markdown

 access basic usage information for any command with `busybox CMD --help`.

 Windows' standard command shell is `cmd.exe`.
 Unfortunately this shell is terrible and exists mostly for legacy compatibility.
-For users who regularly need a shell, the intended replacement is PowerShell.
-It's a significant improvement, but 1) it's still mediocre, 2) sticking to POSIX shell conventions significantly improves build portability, 3) unix tool knowledge is transferable to basically every other operating system.
+The intended replacement is PowerShell for users who regularly use a shell.
+However, PowerShell is fundamentally broken, does virtually everything incorrectly, and manages to be even worse than `cmd.exe`.
+Besides, sticking to POSIX shell conventions significantly improves build portability, and unix tool knowledge is transferable to basically every other operating system.

 Unix's standard shell was the Bourne shell, `sh`.
 The shells in use today